tech2java/microservices/README.md

 Developers work with a single code base which is then packaged as EAR/WAR and deployed into single web/application server.
 The entire application uses single database.

+Monolithic applications are built as a single unit that includes all of the different components of the application, including APIs, services, databases, load balancers and so forth

 Pros:
 a.
 Simpler developement & deployment for smaller teams and applications.